jayanthgit/ToDo-List-App-Angular-4/README.md

 This is a Angular 4 App that allows user to add, delete, edit Todo Items.

-The TodoItems are storre in a backend server.
+The TodoItems are stored in a backend server.
 The backend Server provides a set of Rest API's to interact with the Server.

 Starting the Server:
 1. cd server